fuzzymfx/fuzzymfx.github.io/content/current.md

 Also, I am looking to hire a SE intern at my office, RadiusAI.
 Feel free to [reach out](mailto:anubhabr50@gmail.com) if you are interested.

+I finally got to building my own budget gaming PC with Akash, a senior from office.
+Coming from a PS5, a gaming PC did not make sense initially.
+I wanted to play competitive FPS( first-person shooting ) games with my mates but Valorant and CS2 are not cross-play compatible or present on PS, yet.
+A minimum budget windows CPU build seemed apt.

+I went with the AMD Ryzen 5 3400G with Radeon RX Vega 11 because R5 3400 has [decent benchmarks](https://www.cpubenchmark.net/cpu.php?cpu=AMD+Ryzen+5+3400G), it has a built in GPU and I did not want to spend on an additional GPU **now**.
+This CPU is powered by two [8GB DDR4 RAM](https://www.amazon.in/G-SKILL-F4-3200C16S-8GVKB-Ripjaws-DDR4-3200MHz-CL16-18-18-38/dp/B01J6OA8RU?th=1) for using multiple channels when required, powered by a [Gigabyte B450M DS3H V2](https://www.gigabyte.com/Motherboard/B450M-DS3H-V2-rev-1x#kf) motherboard, without wireless modules( cause Rs.2000 cheaper), and a MSI cabinet with 6 fans.
+I am yet to achieve the maximum performance out of this build, and will update here soon.

 <!-- The most recent biggest life altering update is that I got accepted into NYU( *New York University* ) for Masters in Computer Science & Engineering in the Tandon School of Engineering, and that I am moving to NYC!
 The past couple of weeks have been really busy, arranging funds, exploring scholarships, and preparing for the visa interview.
 I fly out by the end of August. -->

 ###### May